maeveupton/reslr/README.md

 There are a variety of different statistical model types available to the user, all within a Bayesian Framework, and they uses Gibbs sampling and Markov Chain Monte Carlo (MCMC) algoritms via the Just Another Gibbs Sample (JAGS) software.
 To download the JAGS package use this [link](https://sourceforge.net/projects/mcmc-jags/).

+# Installing the reslr package
-To use the `reslr` package install it using the following method:
+To use the `reslr` package install it using the following method as the package is not yet on CRAN.:
 ```{r}
 # install.packages("devtools")
 devtools::install_github("maeveupton/reslr")
 ```
-The package is not yet on CRAN.

 Next, load the package with
 ```{r}